 The evaluation of individual directors is differentiated between executive director and non-executive director.
-The executive director is evaluated by non-executive directors, inter alia, through assessment of his performance against certain key performance indicators ("KPIs") set by the relevant Board Committees in the early part of the financial year.
+The executive director is evaluated by non-executive directors, inter alia, through assessment of his performance against certain key performance indicators ("KPIs") set by the relevant Board Committees each year.
 Should there be issues with any director, the NC Chairman and the Board Chairman will conduct a peer review pro-actively in a timely manner and will not wait until the results of such assessment exercise at year end.

-For FY2019, all directors were requested to complete a Board performance checklist which assessed the effectiveness of the Board and the Board Chairman.
+For FY2020, all directors were requested to complete a Board performance checklist which assessed the effectiveness of the Board and the Board Chairman.
 In addition, each director was also requested to complete a Board Committees' performance checklist which assessed the performance of the respective Board Committees.
 The Board performance checklist included assessment criteria such as the size of the Board; the degree of independence of the Board; information flow from management; and adequacy of the Board and Board Committees' meetings held to enable proper consideration of issues.

-In the self-assessment of individual directors, the Board of Directors Competency Matrix was used to assess the directors' respective areas of specialisation and expertise, and other factors as provided under the guidelines of the Code.
+In the assessment of individual directors, the Board of Directors' Competency Matrix was used to assess the directors' respective areas of specialisation and expertise, and other factors as provided under the guidelines of the Code.
 The Board would act on the results where appropriate.
 During the evaluation process, the NC also assessed each director's contribution, his ability to devote sufficient time and attention to the Company's affairs as well as his participation in discussions at meetings.

 To ensure confidentiality, completed evaluation forms by all directors were submitted to the company secretary for collation.
 The results of the performance evaluation were presented first to the NC for review and discussion and then to the Board.
-The Board was satisfied with the results of the annual evaluation assessment for FY2019.
+The Board was satisfied with the results of the annual evaluation assessment for FY2020.

-For FY2019, the NC duly observed the aforesaid process and criteria and was satisfied with the results of the review.
-The NC noted that while the performance of the Board was satisfactory, the NC recognised that more work would have to be done by management to enlarge the Company's businesses and move it to the next level of growth.
+For FY2020, the NC duly observed the aforesaid process and criteria and was satisfied with the results of the review.
+The NC noted that while the performance of the Board was satisfactory, the NC acknowledged the needs to grow the Company and to progressively renew the Board.

-For FY2019, the NC also took note of each individual director's attendance at meetings of the Board, Board Committees as well as at general meeting; participation in discussions at meetings; knowledge of and contacts in the regions where the Group operates; the individual director's functional expertise and his commitment of time to the Company.
+For FY2020, the NC also took note of each individual director's attendance at meetings of the Board, Board Committees as well as at general meeting; participation in discussions at meetings; knowledge of and contacts in the regions where the Group operates; the individual director's functional expertise and his commitment of time to the Company.